Skip to main content

 Is Linear better than Jira?

-For many startups and modern product teams, yes.
+For many startups and product teams, yes.
 Linear is faster and cleaner.
 Jira is still better when workflow customization and large-scale process control matter more.

 Should non-engineering teams use Jira?